truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLITwoFactor.md

 {{< expand "Setting the One-Time Password (OTP) Digit Amount">}}

 #### Description
-The `update otp_digits` command requires you to include between 6 and 8.
+The `update otp_digits` command requires you to include a number from six to eight.
 Enter the command string, then press <kbd>Enter</kbd>.
 The command returns nothing when successful, and returns an error when you enter an invalid integer.